Relationship between PED and the amount spent by consumers and revenue raised by firms

 PED is calculated using the following formula:

-$$PED = \frac{\text{Percentage Change in Quantity Demanded}}{\text{Percentage Change in Price}}$$
+$$PED = \frac{\text{Percentage change in quantity demanded}}{\text{Percentage change in price}}$$

 The percentage change in quantity demanded is calculated as: $$ \frac{\text{New Quantity} - \text{Old Quantity}}{\text{Old Quantity}} \times 100$$

-Similarly, the percentage change in price is: $$ \frac{\text{New Price} - \text{Old Price}}{\text{Old Price}} \times 100$$
+The percentage change in price is calculated as: $$ \frac{\text{New Price} - \text{Old Price}}{\text{Old Price}} \times 100$$

 Types of Demand